OpenSourceEconomics/ose-retreat/README.md

 ### [Robust investments under risk and ambiguity](material/presentations/blesch_robustinvestment.pdf)
 **Maximilian Blesch**, *University of Bonn*

 The paper revisits [Rust (1987)](https://www.jstor.org/stable/1911259?seq=1#page_scan_tab_contents) and evaluates the sensibility of the decision rule performance to the estimation quality of the transition probabilities.
 Can the agent account for uncertainty in his estimates?
-Does accounting for uncertainty lead to a better decision strategy? (tbadded 25th November 2019).
+Does accounting for uncertainty lead to a better decision strategy?
+Using methods from distributionally robust optimization the authors account for ambiguity and to construct decision rules that explitly take potential model misspecification into account.
+Given the structure of the model and availability of data on past transitions, a policy that simply ignores potential model misspecification continues to perform very well compared to its alternatives which explictly take model misspecification into account.

 ### [Structural estimation by homotopy continuation](material/presentations/mueller_homotopycontinuation.pdf)
 **Philipp Mueller**, *University of Zurich*